The West Cumbria Coal Mine

 The Public Inquiry

-The Inspector will be Stephen Normington, a senior professional planner, who will be hearing a range of arguments, for and against.
-He will then consider how the arguments weigh in planning / legal terms and make a report to the Secretary of State, who will then make a judgement based on this.
+The Inspector Stephen Normington, a senior professional planner, has heard the arguments, and legal teams from FoE, SLACC (against) and WCM (for) have cross-examined expert witnesses.
+He will consider how the arguments weigh in planning / legal terms and make a report to the Secretary of State, who will then make a judgement based on this.
+Everyone has been impressed with his courtesy, fair-minded attitude and close attention to detail.

 If you already sent an objection to the Council (thank you!), your letter will be included in the material the Inspector considers.
 He has the whole file.
 The Council documents are here https://planning.cumbria.gov.uk/Planning/Display/4/17/9007